 Approximately half of the sequence of human and mouse genomes is derived from mobile elements.
 Much of this DNA is no longer capable of mobilization but is likely “auditioning” for a function for example in homologous recombination or in regulation of gene expression.
 Modern mammalian genomes also contain numerous intact transposable elements, such as retrotransposon LINE-1, that utilize RNA intermediate to spread about the genome.

-Given the crucial role of germ cells in the propagation of species, their genomes represent a particularly attractive target for the selfish propagation LINE-1.
+Given the crucial role of germ cells in the propagation of species, their genomes represent a particularly attractive target for mobile elements.
 Uncontrolled activity of retrotransposons is known to cause new mutations and even kill germ cells necessitating existence of specialized defensive mechanisms regulating LINE-1 elements.

 Our group focuses on: